-Despite their radical aspirations, Jenny came to realise that that collectives:
+Despite their radical aspirations, Jenny came to realise that these collectives:

-were working on a model of democracy that I called adversary democracy, which was based on conflict that we’d borrowed from the nation state.
-And that meant that we weren’t recognising our moments of commonality.
-And that was really hurting us because we were looking for conflict in every commonality.
-And often it wasn’t there … and I consider the women’s movement the least hierarchical, the most open, the most inclusive social movement that I have ever come across.
-So my point was if we made some of these mistakes, everybody’s going to make the mistakes.
+were working on a model of democracy that I called ‘adversary democracy,’ which was based on conflict – a model that we’d borrowed from the nation state.
+That meant that we weren’t recognising our moments of commonality.
+And that lack of recognition was really hurting us because we were looking for conflict in every moment of commonality.
+And often that conflict wasn’t there. … I consider the women’s movement the least hierarchical, the most open and the most inclusive social movement that I have ever come across.
+So my point was if we made some of these mistakes, everybody’s going to make those mistakes.

 You don’t have to monitor power quite so tightly if you are in a moment of common interests.
-Now, in moments of conflicting interest you might very well want to equalise power again, and you ought to be able to have an institution that allowed you to segue back and forth between moments of common interest.
-And when I say moments of common interest I mean relatively common interests, and moments of relative conflict.
-And using different institutional mechanisms, obviously consensus when you have common interests, majority rule when you don’t.
+Now, in moments of conflicting interest you might very well want to equalise power again, and you ought to be able to have an institution that allows you to segue back and forth between moments of common interest.
+Of course, when I say moments of common interest I mean relatively common interests, and moments of relative conflict.
+In these different moments you can use different institutional mechanisms, such as, obviously, consensus when you have close to common interests, majority rule when you don’t.

-You can see that these themes have become part of my life, this was my work there, it was life-changing in that it gave me a set of structures and language that I’ve used for the rest of my life.
+You can see that these themes have become part of my life.
+This was my work prompted by that moment; it was life-changing in that it gave me a set of structures and language that I’ve used for the rest of my life.

 The dynamic of deafness

-The ideals and practice of deliberative democracy underpins much of her work; and the importance of listening is constant theme: the need to work past mutual incomprehension or complacency; the need to hear alternative views.
-As a young assistant professor at Chicago in the 1970s Jenny organized for the Equal Rights Amendment of the US Constitution, the gender equality provision that ultimately failed to be ratified.
-Reflecting on that seemingly shocking setback for women’s rights – she highlights the polarising effects of what she calls the “dynamic of deafness.”
-Different camps talked past one another ”not hearing the other side”.
-She makes the point that if “it happens in the feminist movement when we pride ourselves on listening”, we must take seriously the anti-deliberative dynamics of all social movements, progressive and conservative, and find ways to foster deliberation.
+The ideals and practice of deliberative democracy underpin much of her work, with the importance of listening a constant theme: the need to work past mutual incomprehension or complacency; the need to hear alternative views.
+As a young assistant professor at Chicago in the 1970s Jenny helped organize for the Equal Rights Amendment of the US Constitution, the gender equality provision that ultimately failed to be ratified.
+Reflecting on that seemingly shocking setback for women’s rights, she highlights the polarising effects of what she calls the “dynamic of deafness.”
+Different camps talked past one another, ”not hearing the other side”.
+She makes the point that if “it happens in the feminist movement when we pride ourselves on listening”, we must take seriously the anti-deliberative dynamics of all social movements, progressive and conservative, and find ways to foster a deliberation based on listening.
 Learning these lessons seem as urgent as ever in these polarised times of social media bubbles and echo chambers.

 Everyday activism and change

-I wanted to make the point that everybody thinks of deliberation as what they do in legislatures or what maybe elites do…Women were thinking about these things and talking about them with their friends, with their sisters and so forth and coming up with their visions and their versions that matched their lives and that worked with their lives.
-And they were doing creative work just the way the people who were more active were.
-And I considered that activism.
+I wanted to make the point that everybody thinks of deliberation as what they do in legislatures or what maybe elites do….Women were thinking about these things and talking about them with their friends, with their sisters and so forth and coming up with their visions and their versions of political ideas that matched their lives and that worked with their lives.
+They were doing creative work just the way the people who were more politically active in the conventional sense were.
+And I considered their work ‘activism.’

 According to Jenny, this everyday talk is a crucial part of a wider deliberative system, and everyday practices of change are important forms of activism.

-I became very impressed with the subtlety and the understanding and the commitment and the bravery of these women working out their things by themselves…The everyday feminism they did was not aimed at influencing somebody who would read it, but rather just taking an action in everyday life that would make their own lives better.
-And better means more in tune with their sense of justice, more in tune with their sense of autonomy, more in tune with their sense of what it would be to hold their head up in the world.
+I became very impressed with the subtlety and the understanding and the commitment and the bravery of these women working things out by themselves.…The everyday feminism they practiced was not aimed at influencing somebody who would read it, but rather at just taking an action in everyday life that would make their own lives better.
+And ‘better’ means more in tune with their sense of justice, more in tune with their sense of autonomy, more in tune with their sense of what it would be to hold their head up in the world.

 One story she tells stands out: